-New rules for personal care businesses will take effect in Los Angeles’ West Hollywood area starting on October 11, 2021.
+New rules for personal care businesses took effect in Los Angeles’ West Hollywood area starting in October 2021.
 Both customers and employees will be required to show proof of vaccination to gain access to indoor areas of personal care businesses, in addition to the more commonly mentioned venues, like those that serve food and drinks and health and fitness facilities.

 Although no localities have followed West Hollywood’s lead in responding specifically to personal care businesses, many city councils across the country have approved vaccine mandates for municipal workers and city-owned buildings.

-Bigger cities like New York, New Orleans, and San Francisco have mandated proof of vaccination for patrons visiting certain indoor businesses (like restaurants, bars, and gyms) but do not include personal care businesses in those mandates.
+Bigger cities like New Orleans and San Francisco have mandated proof of vaccination for patrons visiting certain indoor businesses (like restaurants, bars, and gyms) but do not include personal care businesses in those mandates.
 New York State issued specific reopening guidelines for personal care businesses, but does not mandate proof of vaccination for employees or customers.